 The GHSA mandates that all head coaches be school employees.
 However, it is often the case that the community coach who is the de facto head coach of the team.
 They will know the game plan, the captains, call time outs, and have questions for the officials.
 But be sure to certify the school employee and work with the community coach.

 For GHSA-sanctioned Varsity games only, a school employee is required to be the Head Coach certified by the officials.
 The GHSA 2018-2019 White Book (2.52 a) defines the Community Coach as:

 a person who does not have a professional-level certification, who relates in role and function to a professional and does a portion of the professional’s job or tasks under the supervision of the professional, and whose decision-making authority is limited and regulated by the professional.
 Community coaches are not allowed to function without the immediate supervision of an educational professional and may not assume any of the duties of a varsity Head Coach or be named by the school as a varsity Head Coach. [our emphasis].

 If you do not know if the coach you are about to certify is a school employee you must first ask: “Are you a school employee?”
 If the coach answers in the affirmative, then you may finish the certification.
 This rule is in place to cover various legal requirements that all GHSA-sanctioned Varsity teams must abide by.

 Do not certify a Head Coach who tells you that they are not a school employee in a GHSA-sanctioned Varsity game.

 These cards are provided to officials who are Referees at the beginning of the season.
 They are printed in color with the GLOA shield logo, on card stock and shrink wrapped in packs of fifty.

-If you need more, just let us know at email@example.com.
+We just got in a new order of certification cards, if you need more, just let us know at [email protected].